LiberPH/LiberPH.github.io/_posts/2018-09-27-Sparks-big-bug.md

 # Spark's annoying bug

 Pain!
 I've lost almost one week of work (ish, because I've already finished all the stuff I needed to do, the thing is I'm going from samples to work with the real data).
-The thing is, tha partition column of the table that I'm working with is a date, dates usually have an extra problem in pySpark, because python doesn't like the spark's date format and gets confused with the months of both.
+The thing is: the partition column of the table that I'm working with is a date.
+Dates usually have an inherent problem in pySpark, because python doesn't like the spark's date format and gets confused when comparing the months of both.
 Nevertheless, if you want to compare the full date, everything seems to work fine.
 For example, in my case I want to use only the latest date from the table.
 So, if I get the latest date in the following way:
 ```python